Semantics-Preserved Distortion for Personal Privacy Protection in Information Management: Related Work

 Most of the above solutions only address data privacy issues from a statistical perspective based on data distribution.
-Their abstract parameters are often difficult for users to understand and can hardly capture the qualitative and inherent semantic requirements of the current legal framework.
-As a result, they face limitations both in practical feasibility and the utility of preserving the semantics of the protected data \citep{DBLP:journals/oir/BatetS18}.
-To overcome the limitations of statistical approaches to privacy protection, researchers have made some explorations on semantic privacy-preserving model.
-For instance, \cite{DBLP:journals/oir/BatetS18} defined an inherently semantic privacy protection paradigm, named Semantic Disclosure Control (SeDC) was proposed, which relies on state of the art semantic technologies, and rethinks privacy protection in terms of the meaning of the data.
-Protecting privacy from a semantic perspective can provide more general, intuitive, powerful and practical protection for data.
-However, so far, the research on privacy protection considering data semantics up to some degree have been scarce.
+Their parameters are difficult for users to interpret and understand.
+Also, due to their weak interpretability and semantic-preserving ability, they can hardly align with the current legal requirements, imposing limitations in both practical feasibility and the utility of the semantics of the protected data~\cite{DBLP:journals/oir/BatetS18}.
+Protecting privacy from a semantic perspective can provide a more general, intuitive, powerful, and practical solution.
+However, so far, rare research on privacy protection considering data semantics has been conducted.
+Therefore, in this manuscript, our emphasis is on the semantic property of texts and presents a more linguistically-grounded framework to distort data while preserving core semantics.

-Hence, we concentrate on the property of text data and propose a more linguistic framework for data distortion with the main semantics preserved.
-Many metrics have been proposed to evaluate the semantics of sequences in NLP.
-The cosine similarity \citep{DBLP:conf/emnlp/ReimersG19,DBLP:conf/emnlp/GaoYC21} is a commonly used metric for word and text similarity evaluation.
-BERTScore \citep{DBLP:conf/iclr/ZhangKWWA20} is a recently proposed PLM-based semantic metric that shows significant potential for generated results evaluation, compared with the conventional word matching metrics.